Binge Eating Disorder In Men

 It isn’t easy, but from experience, I don’t think there is a way around that discomfort – you just have to go through it.

-If we give in to a binge urge now, we’re temporarily relieving ourselves of any discomfort, only to end up having to face it again the next time the urge pops up.
+If we give in to a binge urge now, we’re temporarily relieving ourselves of any discomfort.
+But we end up having to face it again the next time the urge pops up.

 That discomfort may also manifest in between, as you’re recovering from one binge.